tarosky/taro-nickname-for-woo/readme.md

 ## Description

 By default, WooCommerce displays first name or user_login field.
-This plugin adds funtion more choices.
+This plugin adds function more choices.

-1. Customers
+1. Customers can enter nickname by themselves.
+2. Automatically generate from first name and last name.
+3. Filter your own.

 ## Installation